shadi1717/oracle-cloud-data-platform-workshop/Lab8/LabGuide8.md

 -   To learn more about Oracle Fusion ERP Analytics, feel free to explore the capabilities by clicking on this link: [Oracle Fusion ERP Analytics Getting Started Documentation](https://docs.oracle.com/en/cloud/saas/analytics/fawag/get-started-oracle-analytics-applications.html#GUID-66FF30CB-C4C4-4184-9223-DE5AE3E83C80)

 ## Part 1.
 Explore the Interface and Pre-Built Content: KPI Cards, Decks, Alerts, and Analysis

+1. We’ll start our experience with Oracle Fusion ERP Analytics by getting a good understanding of the out-of-the-box KPIs that finance executives and management can use to stay on top of the business.

+2. The product contains a library of 50+ pre-built Key Performance Indicators (KPIs) around profit and loss, balance sheets, financial ratios, receivables, and payables.
+You will learn to read the KPIs, leverage pre-built Decks or create simple customized decks, set alerts, and perform some additional analysis.

 ### **Step 1:**